 A Beginners Guide to Archery

-If you are a complete beginner looking to start up and maybe buy your first traditional archery kit or you just want to find out more about the fantastic sport of archery then we hope this simplified guide will start to aim (sorry!) you in the right direction.
+If you are a complete beginner looking to start up and maybe buy your first recurve bow and arrows or traditional archery kit or you just want to find out more about the fantastic sport of archery then we hope this simplified guide will start to aim (sorry!) you in the right direction.

 Browsing through all the products on our website will more than likely feel overwhelming and will probably lead to confusion and frustration.
-Above all there is no such thing as a silly question and every top archer in the world started off with no kit or knowledge of how to shoot a bow.
+Above all there is no such thing as a silly question and every top archer in the world started off with no kit or knowledge of how to shoot a recurve bow or longbow.
 Ask away - we have heard a lot and have lots of help and knowledge on hand to guide you.

 The first thing we would say if you are just starting out is to go and find a beginners course to join.
 These are usually available at a local archery club or we have our own Archery GB coaches who can train you at our Archery Centre here in Birkenhead.
 If you want to know where your local club is please take a look at Archery GBs Club Finder or the NFAS website.
 Being taught how to shoot safely by a fully qualified coach will give you the best possible start in the sport and teach you everything you know to get you started.